Pick from a range of interesting facts and detailed information about Scotland and the Scottish people.

 It is more than likely that the Annie above was Anna Parks, with whom Burns had an illegitimate daughter.
 Jean took this child under her care revealing a tremendous generosity of spirit, which perhaps explains why they remained together.

 The complications of his affections can be tracked through the succeeding poems but of course it is the truth, beauty and lyricism of the words that makes these poems universal and immortal.
-A brief background note is provided here, but follow the links at the right hand side to read the poems themselves.

 Seven of the best